-* The entire scene between Jin and Mugen as they recover at Itsuki island.
+** The entire scene between Jin and Mugen as they recover at Itsuki island.
 Mugen is perplexed about why he no longer feels like killing [[VitriolicBestBuds Jin]] anymore.
 He usually can't rest until he kills a fighter who is potentially stronger than him.
 Jin replies that he, too, has "found what he has been searching for."
-He admits that he has been alone his entire life, with Fuu and Mugen being the [[FriendlessBackground first]] [[IJustWanttoHaveFriends friends]] [[TrueCompanions he has ever made]].
+He admits that he has been alone his entire life, with Fuu and Mugen being the [[FriendlessBackground first friends he has ever made]].
 Made more poignant when we realize that Mugen's only "friends" appeared to have been Mukuro and Kohza; and Fuu is also implied to be friendless as no one in her old town appeared to be significant to her and she's the only one to have never met a past connection during their journey besides the sunflower samurai.
 They're all each other's first true friends!